angelazheng96/angelazheng96/README.md

-## Hi! 💐
+## Hi! 👋🏻💐

-I'm Angela, a first-year University of Toronto (St. George) Computer Science student, originally from Ottawa.
+I'm Angela Zheng, a first-year University of Toronto (St. George) Computer Science student, originally from Ottawa.

-Check out some of the projects I've worked on!
-My personal website is still under construction. :)
+Check out some of the projects I've worked on or my [personal website](https://angelazheng.ca/) for more details!